JoseExposito/touchegg/README.md

 $ sudo yum localinstall touchegg-*.rpm # Install the package
 ```

+Run Touchégg manually by running the command `touchegg` or reboot to get started.

 ## Arch Linux, Manjaro and derivatives

 Install the `touchegg` package from [AUR](https://aur.archlinux.org/packages/touchegg/).

+Run Touchégg manually by running the command `touchegg` or reboot to get started.

 # Configuration